vascomgameiro/Robustness-Metrics/README.md

 ├── notebooks/                # Jupyter notebooks for analysis and visualization │   └── results_analysis.ipynb # Analysis of robustness metrics
-├── references/               # Reference materials and related literature ├── reports/                  # Final report and presentation │   ├── figures/              # Figures used in the report │   └── AECD_Benchmark_Robustness_Metrics_Report.pdf
+├── references/               # Reference materials and related literature ├── reports/                  # Final report
+│   ├── figures/              # Figures used in the report
+│   └── AECD_Benchmark_Robustness_Metrics_Report.pdf
 ├── src/                      # Source code for training, evaluation, and metric computation